Aaron Ehasz: Awards and nominations

 In 2007 he was nominated for the Outstanding Animated Program (For Programming Less Than One Hour) Emmy award for his work on the second season of Avatar: The Last Airbender.

 In 2008 he won a Peabody Award for his work as head writer and co-executive producer of Avatar: the Last Airbender.

 In 2020 The Dragon Prince won the Daytime Emmy Award in Outstanding Children's Animated Series.

-Controversy
+Workplace allegations

-According to CBR writer Meagan Damore, in November 2019, a female former employee of Ehasz who never worked at Wonderstorm alleged that "he would bring his children to work and leave them with female production staff members without asking", treating her "like his own personal assistant [...] transitioning her editorial duties to a group and shut down her ideas."
+According to CBR writer Meagan Damore, in November 2019, a female former employee of Ehasz alleged that "he would bring his children to work and leave them with female production staff members without asking", treating her "like his own personal assistant [...] transitioning her editorial duties to a group and shut down her ideas."
 Freelance writer Samantha Nelson in November 2019 reported that several women claimed "Ehasz had created an abusive environment for women [...] ignored, belittled, and gaslit his female employees".